-10.2.1.
+14.2.1.
 Basic Configuration

-To manage time effectively on a VoltDB cluster you must:
+To manage time effectively with NTP on a VoltDB cluster you must:

-- · Start NTP on each node - Point each instance of NTP to the same set of reference servers
+- · Start NTP on each node - Point each instance of NTP to the same set of reference servers if you need to make adjustments to the NTP configuration, it is useful to know how to stop and start the service.
+For example, the following command starts the daemon2:

 You start NTP by starting the NTP1 service, or daemon, on your system.
-On most systems, starting the NTP daemon happens automatically on startup.
+On many systems, starting the NTP daemon happens automatically on startup.
 You do not need to perform this action manually.
-However, if you need to make adjustments to the NTP configuration, it is useful to know how to stop and start the service.
-For example, the following command starts the daemon2:
+However,